President

 Your PTA nominating committee is responsible to seek out and nominate the best-qualified eligible person for each office for which elections are to be held

-Learn tips for conflict management, dealing with difficult people, and running tough meetings
+Learn tips for conflict management and dealing with difficult people

 Information on an optional installation ceremony for incoming officers